 When Can I Go to CM Mediclinic for STI /STD Testing?

 If you would like to get an STI / STD test as a precaution or believe you may have an STI /STD, then please contact as soon as possible.
 The earlier we test, then the earlier we can treat.
 Many people choose to visit CM Mediclinic because of our 15 year experience in sexual health services and the affordable & accurate up-to-date testing that we provide.
-Also, because we are not just an STI / STD clinic, we're a general medical clinic with sexual health being just one of our specialities, you needn’t feel uncomfortable or embarrassed when visiting our medical clinic, as you might, when going to a facility that only provides STI / STD testing.
+Also, because we are not just an STI / STD clinic, we're a general medical clinic with sexual health being just one of our specialities, you needn’t feel uncomfortable or embarrassed when visiting our medical clinic, as you might, when going to a facility that only provides STI / STD testing in Chiang Mai.
 For our confidential & discreet sexual health testing services you can either walk in for the next available appointment or if you cannot wait, you can schedule an appointment on our website or on our facebook page.
 Alternatively you can email or call us.
 Our opening times are Mon-Fri, 10am-5pm.

 As part of our well known Safer2Know sexual health service, our experienced doctor will give you a physical exam and evaluate if you have any visible symptoms.
 To get a confirmed diagnosis, you’ll be asked to give a blood or urine sample which will be sent to our lab for testing.
 You will usually have the results within a few days and then be given a prescription for antibiotics to treat a bacterial STD or an antiviral medication to treat a viral STD.
 But please note unless you have confirmed symptoms, we will not just prescribe antibiotics without laboratory testing.
 Overprescribing of antibiotics can contribute to drug resistance in many sexually transmitted diseases.

 Is STI / STD Testing Covered by Insurance in Thailand?